Sedna (mythology)

 Sedna (ᓴᓐᓇ, previously Sedna or Sidne) is the goddess of the sea and marine animals in Inuit religion, also known as the Mother of the Sea or Mistress of the Sea.
 The story of Sedna, which is a creation myth, describes how she came to rule over Adlivun, the Inuit equivalent of the underworld.
-In sculptures, Sedna is often depicted with the head and upper body of a woman and the tail of a marine mammal, similar to a mermaid.

-Other names
+Names

-Sedna is known as Arnakuagsak or Arnaqquassaaq in parts of Greenland.
-She is called Sassuma Arnaa ('Mother of the Deep') in West Greenlandic and Nerrivik ('Table', Inuktun) or Nuliajuk (Kivalliq Region, Nunavut, Canada).
-She is sometimes known by other names by different Inuit groups such as Arnapkapfaaluk ('Big Bad Woman') of the Copper Inuit from the Coronation Gulf area and Takánakapsâluk or Takannaaluk (Igloolik).
-In Killiniq, Labrador, she was referred to as 'Old-woman-who-lived-in-the-sea'.
+She is known by a variety of names across different Inuit communities.
+Most of her names are avoidance speech workarounds, due to a custom of avoiding the proper name of one fearful or deserving of respect.